harycp/Shopping-Cart-Web-with-Vue.js/README.md

-# This is my learning project while implementing the Vue JS course at Codepolitan
+# This is my learning project while implementing the Vue JS

 #### Using Bootstrap,
 #### Animate.css,